Dick Howser: Kansas City Royals (1981–1986)

 The following year, Howser guided the Royals to their first World Series title.
-The Royals reached the World Series by defeating the Toronto Blue Jays in the American League Championship Series, which was Toronto's first postseason appearance.
+The Royals reached the World Series by defeating the Toronto Blue Jays, four games to three, in the American League Championship Series, which was Toronto's first postseason appearance.
 The Royals then went on to defeat the heavily favored St. Louis Cardinals.
-In both the ALCS and World Series, the Royals won each series by overcoming a 3–1 deficit to take the last three games.
+In both the ALCS (the first year the League Championship Series was best-of-7) and World Series, the Royals won each series by overcoming a 3–1 deficit.

 1986 Major League Baseball All-Star Game

 As manager of the defending AL champion Royals, Howser managed the 1986 All-Star Game at the Astrodome in Houston.

+The AL won 3–2, starting a 37-year stretch that has seen the junior circuit go 28-8-1 in the Mid-Summer Classic after going 2–21 from 1963 through 1985.

-Broadcasters noticed he was messing up signals when he changed pitchers, and Howser later admitted he felt sick before the game.
-It was the last game he would manage in the Major Leagues, as he was diagnosed with a brain tumor and underwent surgery.
-Howser guided the AL to a 3–2 victory, starting a 30-year stretch that has seen the junior circuit go 22–6–1 in the Mid-Summer Classic after going 2–21 from 1963 through 1985.
+However, during the game, broadcasters on ABC noticed he was messing up signals when he changed pitchers, and Howser later admitted he felt sick before the game.
+It would be the last game he would manage, as he was diagnosed with a brain tumor and underwent surgery.